ArpitPrd/Floating-Point-Processor/logs.md

 - make a version where only single unit supports one unit operations
 - also run with the expected description
 - support float overflow in single unit version

+## Day 7

+- Some of the code was written using LLMs, must be understood, especially the simulation part
+- memcpy is a new technique learnt

+## Future

+- Build next projects with gem5 simulator